b3d0la9ich/Back-to-the-Future/README.md

-The program is written in Python and performs the function of easy use of the web archive
+The program is written on Python and performs the function of easy use of the web archive